ikvk/imap_tools/README.rst

 BaseMailBox.<auth> - login, login_utf8, xoauth2, logout - authentication functions, they support context manager.

-BaseMailBox.fetch - first searches email nums by criteria in current folder, then fetch and yields `MailMessage <#email-attributes>`_:
+BaseMailBox.fetch - first searches email uids by criteria in current folder, then fetch and yields `MailMessage <#email-attributes>`_, args:

 * *criteria* = 'ALL', message search criteria, `query builder <#search-criteria>`_
 * *charset* = 'US-ASCII', indicates charset of the strings that appear in the search criteria.
 See rfc2978